Filled with sprawling palaces, streets lined with cafes, hikes to the Alps, and gorgeous architecture, Salzburg is our must-see city in Austria.

 Visit Hallstatt by taking a couple of short train rides – see what we love about Hallstatt, here.

 Fall in love with Munich the minute you walk down the picturesque Old Town.
 You’ll find enough to keep you busy for a week, but some reasons we love visiting this historic city are the palaces built for Bavarian Kings and all the things you know you already love about Germany.
 It takes under two hours to get here from Salzburg, so you should definitely make that happen.
+Get your Munich guide here, crammed full of the best tips (and the prettiest pictures of this historic city).

 Plus, Munich is the best jumping off point to see the most famous castle in Germany, Neuschwanstein.